MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-model.md

 ## Add a 3D model to a product

-1. Navigate to the **My Open Opportunities** screen, and then select **View Models** at the upper-right corner of the screen.
+1. Navigate to the **My Open Opportunities** screen, and then tap **View Models** at the upper-right corner of the screen.

     ![My Open Opportunities screen](media/my-open-opportunities.PNG "My Open Opportunities screen")

-2. On the **Browse Your Files** screen, select the service where the 3D model is stored, or select **Your Files** to access the files on your device.
+2. On the **Browse Your Files** screen, tap the service where the 3D model is stored, or tap **Your Files** to access the files on your device.

     ![Browse Your Files screen](media/quick-access.PNG "Browse Your Files screen")

     > [!NOTE]
-    > If you select SharePoint, you'll see a list of the SharePoint sites associated with your Dynamics 365 sign-in credentials.
+    > If you tap **SharePoint**, you'll see a list of the SharePoint sites associated with your Dynamics 365 sign-in credentials.

-3. When prompted to link the model, select **Confirm**.
+3. When prompted to link the model, tap **Confirm**.

     When the model is ready, you'll see a **Success!** message, and then you'll see the screen where you selected the model so you can add additional models if you want.